 The jewelry are patterned on both sides.
-They are available in sterling silver and gold (made to order).
+They are available in sterling silver and som models also in gold vermeil.

 You can give each pattern a meaning, making it a symbol of your past, your present and your future.
 The symbol of love comes with the patterns.